uktrade/directory-ui-export-readiness/README.md

 This product includes GeoLite2 data created by MaxMind, available from
 <a href="http://www.maxmind.com">http://www.maxmind.com</a>.

+To download the data run the following command:

+    $ make debug_manage cmd="download_geolocation_data"

 ## SSO
 To make sso work locally add the following to your machine's `/etc/hosts`: